slhodak/SongHelper/README.md

 ## Progress
 Playable using right and left hands
+(Phone should be on its right side, locked in portrait orientation)
-The interface: you send messages to the device by touching your fingers to your thumb.
+Interface: you send messages to the device by touching your fingers to your thumb.
 Left hand controls chord played, right hand can modify the chord
 (Pinky does nothing for now)